-- Nonsteroidal anti-inflammatory drugs (NSAIDs) may cause an increased risk of serious cardiovascular (CV) thrombotic events, myocardial infarction, and stroke, which can be fatal.
-This risk may increase with duration of use.
-Patients with cardiovascular disease or risk factors for cardiovascular disease may be at greater risk [see WARNINGS AND PRECAUTIONS].
+- Nonsteroidal anti-inflammatory drugs (NSAIDs ) cause an increased risk of serious cardiovascular thrombotic events , including myocardial infarction and stroke, which can be fatal.
+This risk may occur early in treatment and may increase with duration of use [see WARNINGS AND PRECAUTIONS].

-- MOBIC is contraindicated for the treatment of peri-operative pain in the setting of coronary artery bypass graft (CABG) surgery [see CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS].
+- MOBIC is contraindicated in the setting of coronary artery bypass graft (CABG) surgery [see CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS].

-- NSAIDs cause an increased risk of serious gastrointestinal (GI) adverse reactions including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
-These events can occur at any time during use and without warning symptoms.
-Elderly patients are at greater risk for serious gastrointestinal events [see WARNINGS AND PRECAUTIONS].
+- NSAIDs cause an increased risk of serious gastrointestinal (GI) adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
+These events can occur at any time during use and without warning symptoms .
+Elderly patients and patients with a prior history of peptic ulcer disease and/or GI bleeding are at greater risk for serious GI events [see WARNINGS AND PRECAUTIONS].

-Meloxicam, an oxicam derivative, is a member of the enolic acid group of nonsteroidal anti-inflammatory drugs (NSAIDs).
+MOBIC (meloxicam) is a nonsteroidal anti-inflammatory drug (NSAID).
 Each pastel yellow MOBIC tablet contains 7.5 mg or 15 mg meloxicam for oral administration.
-Each bottle of MOBIC oral suspension contains 7.5 mg meloxicam per 5 mL.
-Meloxicam is chemically designated as 4-hydroxy-2-methyl-N-(5-methyl-2-thiazolyl)-2H-1,2-benzothiazine-3-carboxamide-1,1-dioxide.
+Meloxicam is chemically designated as 4-hydroxy-2-methyl-N-(5methyl2thiazolyl)-2H-1,2-benzothiazine-3-carboxamide-1,1-dioxide.
 The molecular weight is 351.4.
 Its empirical formula is C14H13N3O4S2 and it has the following structural formula:

 Meloxicam is a pastel yellow solid, practically insoluble in water, with higher solubility observed in strong acids and bases.
 It is very slightly soluble in methanol.
 Meloxicam has an apparent partition coefficient (log P)app = 0.1 in n-octanol/buffer pH 7.4.
 Meloxicam has pKa values of 1.1 and 4.2.

-MOBIC is available as a tablet for oral administration containing 7.5 mg or 15 mg meloxicam, and as an oral suspension containing 7.5 mg meloxicam per 5 mL.
+MOBIC is available as a tablet for oral administration containing 7.5 mg or 15 mg meloxicam.

 The inactive ingredients in MOBIC tablets include colloidal silicon dioxide, crospovidone, lactose monohydrate, magnesium stearate, microcrystalline cellulose, povidone, and sodium citrate dihydrate.